Arizona Medical Marijuana Card

 It costs $150 to renew a qualifying patient's medical marijuana card and $200 to renew a designated caregiver's medical marijuana card.
 Note that the application fee for an Arizona medical marijuana card is non-refundable and can be made online via a credit card.
 It costs $10 for a qualifying patient or caregiver to replace or make changes to a medical marijuana card.

-Who Can Prescribe Medical Marijuana in Arizona?
+Who Can Prescribe Medical Marijuana In Arizona?

-A patient with a qualifying medical condition must obtain a medical certification from an Arizona licensed physician.
+A patient with a qualifying medical condition must obtain a medical certification from an Arizona-licensed physician.
 Per state law, only a physician with a bonafide patient-physician relationship can issue a medical certification to a qualifying patient.
 Arizona does not maintain a database of approved physicians for its medical marijuana program.
 However, a physician specializing in allopathic, osteopathic, homeopathic, or naturopathic medicine may issue a medical certification to a qualifying patient.

-Can a Minor Get a Medical Marijuana Card in Arizona?
+Can A Minor Get A Medical Marijuana Card In Arizona?

 Yes.
 A minor must meet the following requirements to get a medical marijuana card: